kashmir96/osoappliance/content/posts/cleaning-up-new-zealand-a-movement-for-change.md

 3. How can I get involved with the Cleaning Up New Zealand Movement?

 There are a number of ways to get involved in the Movement.
 You can start by joining your local clean-up group or registering for an organised clean-up event.
 You can also spread the word by encouraging friends and family to join the campaign and organising your own clean-up activities.
-To find out more information and ideas on how to get involved visit: www.cleanupnz.org.

 4. What kind of litter should I be looking out for?